 The selectivity mask is centered upon the operating frequency and rolls off at 30 dB/decade from each edge of the B-40 bandwidth to the maximum level of the disturbing signal at 70 dB above MDS level

 The receiver selectivity shall be at least verified in the range of ± 500 MHz from the operating frequency starting at the lower and upper B-40 frequency.
 The B-40 bandwidth shall be excluded from the receiver selectivity measurement.
 The minimum frequency range that is verified shall be in the frequency range from 2 200 MHz to 3 600 MHz.
 The manufacturer shall ensure that the swept frequency span encompasses all image frequencies present in the receiver design.
 If the image frequencies are not covered by the verified frequency range as defined above the range shall be extended to cover the image frequencies accordingly.
+The receiver selectivity shall ensure at least 60 dB suppression of input signals at image frequencies.

 The resulting receiver selectivity curve shall be as described in Figure 5 below: